Zsailer/uo-defense/talk.md

 ## High-order epistasis arises because mutations can affect multiple states in a system simultaneously

+Any system that involves a collection of states will likely exhibit high-order epistasis.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 # Can we observe this experimentally?